lowercase-app/django-taxtea/docs/usage/stripe-integration.rst

     )

-Now that we have a tax rate in Stipe for this customer we just have to apply it to their subscription.
+Now that we have a tax rate in Stripe for this customer we just have to apply it to their subscription.

 .. code-block:: Python